Hotel Slip and Fall Lawyer

 - Workers Compensation

 Slip and falls are the second leading cause of injuries and deaths after car accidents.
 Every hour an older adult dies as a result of a fall.
 The most common injuries resulting from slip and falls include, herniated disc, head injury and/or a knee injury.
 Learn more from Alan Sackrin, an experienced hotel slip and fall lawyer.

 Want to Know More From An Experienced Hotel Slip and Fall Lawyer?

 Since 1982, Alan Sackrin has represented clients throughout Florida in recovering monetary damages for hotel slip & fall, trip & fall, and other premises liability injuries.

-Alan is a Board Certified Civil Trial Expert that strives to maximize the amount of compensation his clients receive for their claim.
-Alan brings a high-level of skill and knowledge to his slip and fall cases and he offers a free initial consultation.
+Alan is a Board Certified Civil Trial Expert that strives to maximize the amount of compensation his clients receive for their claims.
+Alan brings a high level of skill and knowledge to his slip and fall cases and he offers a free initial consultation.

 Related Slip and Fall Topics

 Please feel free to read our other slip and fall (trip and fall) related articles and fact sheets, including:

 Do You Have a Question?

 Please fill out the “Talk With An Attorney” form above to ask a question or you can call Alan Sackrin at 954-458-8655.
 He promises to get back to you promptly.
 Ask now.